ayatokura/ai-openscale/wos-troubleshoot.md

 ### AutoAI is automatically sets the data type of the prediction to binary
 {: #ts-trouble-common-autoai-binary}

-AutoAI automatically sets the data type of the prediction column to boolean.
+In some cases, AutoAI automatically sets the data type of the prediction column to boolean.
 You can troubleshoot this situation by implementing one of the following solutions:

 - Change the label column values in the training data to 0/1.
 - Change the label column values in the training data to some strings, such as `A` and `B`.